 Here are some reasons why sending a settlement offer letter can hurt you:

-Your creditor’s and collector’s mailroom may not process and forward these correctly.
+Your creditor’s and collector’s mailroom may not process and forward your offer letter correctly.

 If your creditors, or the debt collection agency that has your account, has a mailroom practice of sending settlement offer letters to their internal legal team, this is typically the last department I want to deal with.
 I really only want to negotiate with the debt collector whose pay is partially based on how much debt they collect that month, and not someone who may not have that incentive, and whose job may also be geared toward pursuing collections in the court.